theiagen/public_health_bioinformatics/docs/workflows/public_data_sharing/terra_2_ncbi.md

 We recommend running a test submission before your first production submission to ensure that all data has been formatted correctly.
 Please contact Theiagen (`support@theiagen.com`) to get this set up.

 In the test submission, any real BioProject accession numbers you provide will not be recognized.
 You will have to make a "fake" or "test" BioProject.
 This cannot be done through the NCBI portal.
-Theiagen can provide assistance in creating this as it requires manual command line work on the NCBI FTP using the account they provided for you.
+Theiagen can provide assistance in creating this as it requires manual command-line work on the NCBI FTP using the account they provided for you.

 ??? toggle "**What's the difference between a test submission and a production submission?**"